VRConservation/geosp/CONTRIBUTING.md

 Look through the GitHub issues for bugs.
 Anything tagged with "bug" and "help wanted" is open to whoever wants to implement it.

-## Implement Features

-Look through the GitHub issues for features.
-Anything tagged with "enhancement" and "help wanted" is open to whoever wants to implement it.

-## Write Documentation
+## Copyedits

-geebook could always use more documentation, whether as part of the official geebook docs, in docstrings, or even on the web in blog posts, articles, and such.
+If you see any grammatical errors or sections that do not make sense, please send comments through issues or contact me directly.

 ## Submit Feedback

 The best way to send feedback is to file an issue on GitHub.

-If you are proposing a feature:

-- Explain in detail how it would work.
-- Keep the scope as narrow as possible, to make it easier to implement.
-- Remember that this is a volunteer-driven project, and that contributions are welcome :)
+If you are proposing a change, addition, or suggestion remember that this is a volunteer-driven project, and that contributions are welcome.

 ## Get Started

 Ready to contribute?
-Here's how to set up `fossbook` for local development.
+Here's how to set the foss book for local contributions:

 1. Fork the repo on GitHub.
 2. Clone your fork locally.